Did your child suffer a birth injury?

 Forceps or Vacuum Injury

 Forceps and vacuum extractors are used when the baby is having trouble exiting the birth canal.
 However, they carry a relatively high risk of birth trauma and serious birth injuries (and in rare cases, infant death).
 Common forcep injury presents as facial paralysis, brain injury, eye trauma, and hemorrhaging in the skull.
-Common vacuum injury conditions also include and fractures and cerebral palsy.
+Common vacuum injury conditions also include fractures and cerebral palsy.

 Hypoxic Ischemic Encephalopathy